syncfusion/blazor-docs/src/kanban/kanban/responsive-mode.md

 ### Single Selection

-Single card will be selected when you tap the card once and selection will be removed when you select another card.
+Single card will be selected when you tap the card once and the selection will be removed when you select another card.

 ![kanban](./images/single-selection.PNG)